-Electronic air cleaners work by trapping most particles traveling with your air in a prefilter.
+Electronic air cleaners work by trapping most particles traveling by your air in a prefilter.
 Anything that gets past the prefilter goes to an electrically charged filter.
 The contaminants that were too small to get caught by the prefilter are charged by the electronic air filter and are sucked into the oppositely charged plates that are part of the filter.
 Some electronic filters will have another portion that creates ozone.
 The oxygen molecules created by the ozone generator will attach themselves to contaminants such as mold spores and bacteria and eliminate them.

 How Electonic air filters work for Covid-19

-According to the journal of Natural Science, Biology and Medicine, ozone generating products will kill coronaviruses and is documented to have been effective against SARS (Another coronavirus similar to Covid-19).
+According to the Journal of Natural Science, Biology and Medicine, ozone-generating products will kill coronaviruses and is documented to have been effective against SARS (Another coronavirus similar to Covid-19).
 Where ozone has been tested against many viruses it can be as effective at damaging or destroying up to 99% of virus cells when exposure amount and length of time to ozone is sufficient.
 Ozone has not been tested specifically on Covid-19, though, so we cannot say definitively that it will kill this new virus.

 What the EPA Says on the Effectiveness of Ozone

 The EPA says the following about the effectiveness of ozone, “Some data suggest that low levels of ozone may reduce airborne concentrations and inhibit the growth of some biological organisms while ozone is present, but ozone concentrations would have to be 5 – 10 times higher than public health standards allow before the ozone could decontaminate the air sufficiently to prevent survival and regeneration of the organisms once the ozone is removed (Dyas, et al.,1983; Foarde et al., 1997).”